mbierlee/preprocessor/SPECS.md

     #pragma <extension parameters>

-Pragma directives are used to call custom pre-processor methods.
+Pragma directives are used to call custom preprocessor methods.
 At the moment only one pragma extension is supported: `once`.

 #### `#pragma once`